gs97ahn/youtube-data-analysis/README.md

 ```

 ### 2️⃣ Youtube API
-Query maximum of 10 most recent videos and get all the comments and statistics.
+Query maximum of 5 most recent videos and get 100 the comments and statistics.

 ```
 python 3 ./api_query.py